django/deps/draft/0000-background-workers.rst

 - Completion hooks, to run subsequent tasks automatically
 - Bulk queueing
 - Automated task retrying
 - A generic way of executing task runners.
-This will remain the repsonsibility of the underlying implementation, and the user to execute correctly.
+This will remain the responsibility of the underlying implementation, and the user to execute correctly.
 - Observability into task queues, including monitoring and reporting
 - Cron-based scheduling